microsoft/Microsoft-Rocketbox/Tools/Unreal/Import/README.md

 # Requirements: Unreal Engine 4.24 and 4.25

 # Usage:
+The assets need to be located three levels up from the UnrealProject/Content folder

+I.e. Microsoft-Rocketbox/Unreal/UnrealProject/Content

+The Python code needs to be directly at Content

+The Rocketbox materials are in Content/Rocketbox/Materials

 1. Create new empty Unreal project "UnrealProject"
  2. Copy "Rocketbox" folder which contains the master material .uasset files to your Unreal project filesystem content folder (UnrealProject/Content).
     The following folder should then contain the .uasset files: UnrealProject/Content/Rocketbox/Materials/
  3. Open Unreal project and enable "Python" and "Editor Scripting Utilities" Plugins, then restart editor.